 Manganese is special.
 We don’t need much of it, but this useful mineral is great for our health.
 Manganese battles free radicals to reduce risk of heart disease and cancer.
 It helps make collagen to speed wound healing and oil achy joints.
 It partners with iron in the blood to help prevent anemia.
 And last but not least, manganese works with calcium for strong bones that resist breaking.

 Toasted chick peas can be spiced up any way you like.
-But I thought we would gallop along to the Korean rap tune from PSY and try on a whack of Korean spices for size.
+But I thought we would gallop along to the rap tune from PSY and go with some Korean spices for a change.
 Koreans love soy sauce, soybean paste and red pepper paste.
 These sauces are enjoyed with onions, garlic, scallions, ginger, sesame oil, and crushed sesame.
-It’s no surprise, after having trotted along to Opan Gangnam Style myself, that powdered red pepper is the most popular spice in Korea!
+It’s no surprise, after having trotted along to Oppa Gangnam Style myself, that powdered red pepper is the most popular spice in Korea!

 I’ve tried roasting chick peas before, mildly seasoned two different ways.
 Really, they were a bust.
 That’s why I say go all out with the seasoning on chickpeas.
 Or don’t bother with them at all.

 Also, be very careful with the timing.
 A second too long and they taste like dust.
 Or bunny pellets.
-Just not good.
+Not good.

 PSY’s roasted garbanzo beans

-Preheat the oven to 375̊ F. Drain the chickpeas in a colander and rinse very well.
-Put them on a towel to dry a bit.
+- Preheat the oven to 375̊ F. Drain the chickpeas in a colander and rinse well.
+Put them on a towel to dry.
 Some recipes say to take the transparent coverings off the beans.
-I’ve done this in the past, but this time round I left them on and the result was better than ever.
-Put the beans in a big bowl.
+I’ve done this in the past, but this time I left them on and the result was better.
+Put the beans in a bowl.
 Add the rest of the ingredients.
-Toss until the beans are evenly coated.
+Toss until the beans are coated.

-Spread them out in a pan large enough to hold them in a single layer.
+- Spread them out in a pan large enough to hold them in a single layer.
 Bake for 35-40 minutes.
 Toss the pan every 10 or 15 minutes.
 Don’t let the beans blacken.
-Watch carefully the last 10 minutes or so.
+Watch carefully the last 10 minutes.
 They’re done when they’re dryish, a little rubbery in the mouth, not too crunchy!
 Turn the oven off and let the beans cool in the hot oven.
-This will dry them further, without turning them to sawdust.
-Just the way you want them.
+This dries them further, without turning them to sawdust.

-When they’re completely cool, store in an airtight container for up to a week (as if they’d last that long).
+- When they’re completely cool, store in an airtight container for up to a week.

 For a serving of 1/2 cup: Calories (kcal) 180.3, Fat (g) 4.7 including 0.6 g saturated fat, Carbohydrate (g) 28.7 including 5.6 g fibre, Protein (g) 6.5, Sodium (mg) 585.1, Potassium (mg) 248.0, Calcium (mg) 47.5, Vitamin A (RAE) 5.0, Vitamin C (mg) 6.5, Folate (DFE) 86.0.

-It’s pretty clear grown-ups would like this tasty treat.
+Grown-ups would probably like this tasty treat.
 But how popular are they with the shorter set?
 I called in my trusty taste tester to find out.

-“Absolutely fabulous,” says Isla.
-“Oppa Gangnam Style!”
-Translation: Awesome!
-I say: you don’t taste the heat from just 1 teaspoon red chili paste.
+You don’t taste the heat from just 1 teaspoon red chili paste.
 You feel only the slightest nip.
 Most of the flavor comes from the soy sauce and ginger.
 If you’re making these for PSY, though, and not the kids, you might like to shake a little cayenne into the mix.
-Wop Wop Wop Wop!